ItsVenomous/Venomous/README.md

 👨‍💻 All of my projects are available at https://github.com/ItsVenomous

-📫 Reach me by leolin7180@gmail.com or itsvenomous on Discord
+📫 Reach me by itsvenomous on Discord

 ⚡ Fun Fact: I'm a **HUGE** Anime Fan